Has the focus on digital tools destroyed our ability to communicate effectively?

 Toting hardcover editions of your dictionary and thesaurus are not practical or necessary today.
 For proofreading, Grammarly or WhiteSmoke will check your text for spelling and grammatical errors.
 There are many bloggers who still write their first draft in Microsoft Word and print it out double-spaced, so they can proofread it with a red gel pen.
 (The Pilot FriXion Erasable in red is a favorite with professional editors.)
 Word also includes a light spelling/grammar checker.

 Writers of the last two centuries did not purchase a new typewriter every few months or even years.
-They chose one at the beginning of their careers and it became almost as much a part of them as their right arm.
+They carefully chose one tool at the beginning of their careers and it became almost as much a part of them as their right arm.
 I was watching an episode of Million Dollar Listing recently and noticed that one of the top earners was using an ancient Apple PowerBook laptop that still required the old blue LAN cable because it was pre-wi-fi.
 I was puzzled that a millionaire would use that old clunker, considering his shoes cost more than a brand new top-of-the-line 15″ MacBook Pro Retina.
-On reflection, it occurred to me that he retained it because a new model with all the bells and whistles would contribute absolutely nothing to his bottom line.
+On reflection, it occurred to me that he retained it because a new model with all the bells and whistles would be unfamiliar and contribute absolutely nothing to his bottom line.
 He was sparing himself the wasted time and distraction involved in shopping for a new one, upgrading to the latest software and hardware and then enduring the frustration of learning a new operating system.
 His current computer worked, it was a familiar friend, and he would rather sell homes.

 Most modern writers feel they must read constantly to be an authority in their industry.
 They believe they are inspired by big-name and competitive bloggers in their niche.
 They rely on readily-available reference materials rather than looking internally for their own unique take on the subject.